fossasia/publiccode.asia/site/content/privacy.en.md

 The **publiccode.eu** web site is run by the
 [FSFE e.V.](https://fsfe.org/about/legal/imprint.html)
-When this policy refers to "we", this means FSFE.
+When this policy refers to "we", this means the FSFE.

 ## What we collect and why

-When you use the website to sign our open letter, we collect and store information about your name, e-mail address and country, which you have provided with your consent, and we will publicly show your name as a signatory to the open letter if you consented to publicly show your signature in the [list of signatures](/openletter/all-signatures).
+When you use the website to sign our open letter, we collect and store information about your name, e-mail address and country, which you have provided with your consent.
+We will publicly show your name as a signee to the open letter if you consented to publicly show name in the [list of signatures](/openletter/all-signatures).
 We will also provide your name and country to the recipients of the open letter (members of the European Parliament and national or